perevalovds/kuFramework/README.md

 * working with xml-files 'kuXmlSettings'
 * 2d and 3d vectors 'int2', 'int3', 'float2', 'float3'

-To use 'kuFramework' in your project, include its .h and .cpp files to your project, except kuImages_... files (see description below) and add '#include "kuMain.h" to use it.
+To use kuFramework in your project, include its .h and .cpp files to your project, except kuImages_... files (see description below) and add '#include "kuMain.h" to use it.